Abdellah Taïa: Early life and education

 Taïa was born in 1973 in Rabat, Morocco.
 According to The New York Times, Taïa "was born inside the public library of Rabat [...] where his dad worked as a janitor and where his family lived until he was 2."
-He grew up in Hay Salam, a neighborhood of Salé, a town near Rabat.
+He grew up in Hay Salam, a neighborhood of Salé, a city near Rabat.
 His family was poor.
 He had nine siblings.
 He first came into contact with literature through his father's job at the library.

 Taïa lived in Hay Salam from 1974 to 1998.
 He has described the experience:

 Everything I have known about the world comes from this city and this neighborhood.
 Everything I want to put in my book is also coming from this world.
 The house where I lived there was very small, only three rooms for eleven people.
 One room for my father, the second for my older brother, Abdelkebir, who exerted a big influence on me, and the last one for the rest of the family: my mother, my six sisters, my little brother and me.
 Life for me still revolves around these three rooms.
 The tastes, the smells, the images, the ideas of fear and transgression are all coming from this house, this poor family that I love and hate at the same time.
 For many years, we were really poor, we didn't have enough food and we fought with each other a lot.
 The power structures within the family were a mirror of the dictatorship Morocco was living under at that time.

 As a young boy, he touched a high-voltage power generator and was unconscious and presumed dead for an hour.
 After he woke up he was labeled "the miracle boy".
 In 2010 he said: "I still have some of the electricity I got that day.
 I was somewhere during that 'dead time,' but where, I don't know.
 Perhaps the reason I write is because I want to know the answer to that question".